Welcome to the home page Mimi Stokke Opdal's group: Therapeutic Drug Monitoring

-Clinical Pharmacology is the study of kinetics (absorption, distribution, protein binding, metabolism and excretion) and response of drugs in the human body.
-A considerable individual variation in both the kinetics and effects/response of the drug is common.
-A goal in treatment is to achieve optimal drug effects and to avoid harmful side effects.
-The effects/side effects of many drugs are concentration dependent, hence it may be useful to measure the total drug concentration in serum/plasma, also called therapeutic drug monitoring (TDM).
-Gene variants in genes encoding proteins participating in metabolism, transport and drug actions may explain some of the dose response variability.
-The research group is working on the optimization of drug therapy using TDM, pharmacogenetic analyses and other outcome measures.
+The aim of medical treatment is to achieve optimal drug response and avoid harmful side effects for the individual patient.
+Clinical Pharmacology is the study of pharmacokinetic processes including absorption, distribution, metabolism and excretion, and response of drugs in the human body.
+Individual variability in both the kinetics and effects of the drug is common.
+The effects/side effects of many drugs are concentration-dependent, hence it may be useful to measure the total drug concentration in serum/plasma, called therapeutic drug monitoring (TDM).
+Gene variants encoding proteins participating in metabolism, transport and drug actions may explain some of the concentration/response variability.
+Our research group is working on the optimization of drug therapy using TDM, pharmacogenetic analyses and other outcome measures.